Newcomers are warmly invited to join us on our next Introductory Ride.

 Where’s it going?

-This month’s Intro Ride is going to Boat Shack café at Aztec Adventure in Upton Warren.
+This month’s Intro Ride is going to the Aztec Adventure café near Wychbold.
 Here’s a map of the route we plan to follow, which you can download to a GPS device:

-We’ll cover roughly 50 kilometres (30 miles), mostly on quiet lanes.
-We’ll stop for refreshments about half way.
+We’ll cover roughly 49 kilometres (31 miles), mostly on quiet lanes.
+We’ll stop for refreshments at the café at Aztec Adventure, approximately two-thirds of the way through the route.

 Will it be hard?

 You should be fine if you can already ride for an hour or two at an average of roughly 16-20kph (10-12mph).
 We’ll stick together and go at the pace of the slowest rider.
-We’ll ride for a total of about three hours, with a break in the middle and maybe a breather at the top of one or two hills.
+We’ll ride for a total of about three hours, with a break at the café and maybe a breather at the top of one or two hills.

 Who can join in?